sinonjs/sinon/docs/release-source/release/assertions.md

 It's possible to assert on a dedicated spy call: `sinon.assert.calledWithMatch(spy.secondCall, arg1, arg2, ...);`.

+#### `sinon.assert.calledOnceWithMatch(spyOrSpyCall, arg1, arg2, ...)`

+Passes if `spy` was called once and only once with matching arguments.

+It's possible to assert on a dedicated spy call: `sinon.assert.calledOnceWithMatch(spy.secondCall, arg1, arg2, ...);`.

 #### `sinon.assert.alwaysCalledWithMatch(spy, arg1, arg2, ...)`

 Passes if `spy` was always called with matching arguments.